Breein Tyree: Oostende

 He signed with Filou Oostende of the BNXT League on August 2.
 On September 17, he won the BNXT Supercup with Oostende after scoring 35 points in his debut against Heroes Den Bosch.
 Tyree averaged 15.6 points, 2.0 rebounds and 2.5 assists per in the 2022–2023 season in the BNXT League.
 In the Champions League he averaged 17.4 points, 3.2 rebounds and 2.8 assists per game.
 His team won the 2023 BNXT Championship for the 24th time and Tyree was named to the 2023 BNXT League Dream Team.

 Dinamo Sassari

 In the summer of 2023, Tyree signed with Dinamo Sassari of the first division Italian league Lega Basket Serie A and the Basketball Champions League.

 Petkim Spor

 On June 21, 2024, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).

 Igokea

 On July 10, 2025, he signed with Igokea m:tel of the Bosnian League.

+PAOK Thessaloniki (2025–present)

+On December 10, 2025, Tyree joined Greek club PAOK for the remainder of the 2025–26 season.

+Tyree quickly established himself as one of PAOK's key players during the season, playing a significant role in the team's campaign.
+He appeared in 32 games across all competitions, averaging 16.6 points, 2.9 rebounds, 3.2 assists and 1.2 steals per game.

+Following discussions with incoming head coach Andrea Trinchieri and as part of PAOK's planning for the 2026–27 season, Tyree agreed to remain with the club.
+On July 2, 2026, PAOK announced the extension of his contract for one more season.

+Albania national team

+In June 2026, Tyree obtained Albanian citizenship, making him eligible to represent the Albania national basketball team.

+On July 2, 2026, Tyree made his debut for Albania in an away game against Kosovo during the first round of the FIBA EuroBasket 2029 Pre-Qualifiers.
+He recorded 25 points, four rebounds and eight assists, helping Albania to an 89–82 victory.